CMDBrew/action_panel/docs/Home.md

-WrapActiveAdmin extends based on activeadmin default functionalities.
+ActiveAdminBootstrap extends based on activeadmin default functionalities.
 To see configuration options for activeadmin please see the [Official ActiveAdmin Documentation](https://activeadmin.info/)

 - **[Installation](../README.md)**
 - **[Configurations](Configurations.md)**